Johnny Tapia is a name synonymous with boxing. A multi-weight world champion who competed in the ring on a relatable level for the fans.

 An arrest for intimidation coincided with Tapia failing several failed drug tests and the fighter being provisionally suspended by the New Mexico Commission.

-In an out of prison for a total of three and a half years, Tapia was in a bad place.
-On his way to certain oblivion.
+In an out of prison for three and a half years, Tapia was in a bad place, on his way to certain oblivion.

 Helping him get clean, Teresa was an ever-present in the corner for Tapia as he finally embarked on a belated top-level career.